 Staff should record any actual or suspected breach of notification requirements on relevant local and national systems (for example PNC and ViSOR) and distribute this information as appropriate.

 Once it has been established that the offender is in breach of notification requirements, this should be recorded on the relevant local and national systems within 24 hours.
 All parties involved in managing the offender (for example a MOSOVO officer or probation officer) should be informed.
-An urgent MAPP meeting may be required in some cases.
+An urgent multi-agency public protection (MAPP) meeting may be required in some cases.
 The decision to call for this meeting is taken by the relevant detective inspector or senior probation officer, depending on which agency is leading.

 For further information, see Home Office ViSOR Standards.